-Photograph 01 - Confirmed roost location beneath a fascia board approximately 0.5m to the RHS of the upper floor window
+Photograph 01 - Confirmed roost location beneath a fascia board at the apex of the kitchen gable.

 4. Evaluation of Results

 To identify which ecological features are important and which could potentially be affected by the proposed project, their importance needs to be evaluated with regards to geographical context, degree of scarcity or level of protection.
 The table below outlines those features identified as important, the nature conservation legislation relevant to those features and an assessment of the level of impact from the proposed development on those features.